|

 Sound familiar?

-- This works for the fingers too – all four are together.
+• This works for the fingers, too – all four are together.
 They’re “dependent” on each other!
-The dependent variable goes on the y-axis which lines up with the pointer finger.
+The dependent variable goes on the y-axis, which aligns with the pointer finger.

-I like to have students trace a hand in their notes and label where the independent and dependent variables go, like the pictures below!
+Instruct students to trace a hand in their notes and label where the independent and dependent variables go, like the pictures below!

 It’s no secret that I’m a huge fan of using claim, evidence, and reasoning to help students build scientific writing and thinking skills!